-5 Johnston G, Vukic A, Parker S. Cultural understanding in the provision of supportive and palliative care: perspectives in relation to an Indigenous population.
+6 Johnston G, Vukic A, Parker S. Cultural understanding in the provision of supportive and palliative care: perspectives in relation to an Indigenous population.
 BMJ Supportive & Palliative Care.
 2012;3:61-68.

-To support cultural safety, it is important for allies (individuals, groups and organizations working with and alongside First Nations, Inuit and Métis Peoples) to have access to timely relevant and subject to the control of the co of-life care strategies, promising practices and resources.
+To support cultural safety, it is important for allies (individuals, groups and organizations working with and alongside First Nations, Inuit and Métis Peoples) to have access to timely, relevant and culturally congruent palliative and end-of-life care strategies, promising practices and resources.
 It is also beneficial for allies to enhance their competencies (knowledge, skills and abilities), understanding of and interpersonal communications with First Nations, Inuit and Métis Peoples living with life-limiting illnesses, their families and communities.